OWASP/owasp-mastg/docs/contributing/6_Add_a_Crackme.md

 ## Who Can Contribute with a Crackme?

 Anyone from individuals to companies.
-You only hace to read and accepts the Terms and Conditions listed below.
+You only have to read and accepts the Terms and Conditions listed below.

 **Before submitting a crackme**, first of all contact the MAS team here: <https://mas.owasp.org/contact/>